canto-store/canto/README.md

 # Canto E-Commerce

-A full-stack e-commerce application built with Next.js, React, TypeScript, and Node.js, organized as a pnpm monorepo workspace.
+A full-stack e-commerce application built with Next.js, React, TypeScript, and Node.js, organized as a Bun monorepo workspace.

 ## Tech Stack